Camp Policies, Information and Scholarships

 - Be prepared to show identification to camp personnel at the time of pick-up.

-- Camp staff have been instructed that a camper is not to be released with advance written permission.
+- Camp staff have been instructed that a camper is not to be released without advance written permission.
 This is for your camper's safety.

 Cancellations and Refunds